captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-However, I spoke to your lawyer, Mr. Liebenthal—
+However, I spoke to your lawyer, Mr. Liebenthal —

 ---